Developers & Technical · Guide · Developer Utilities

 Run the numbers

 Convert text between all common cases instantly with the case converter.
-Pair with the slug generator to produce URL-safe kebab-case from titles, and the text diff to compare before/after when renaming identifiers across a file.
+Pair with the slug generator to produce URL-safe kebab-case from titles, and the diff checker to compare before/after when renaming identifiers across a file.

 Advertisement